Royal South Gloucestershire Light Infantry Militia: Crimean War and after

 Although often referred to as brigades, the sub-districts were purely administrative organisations, but in a continuation of the Cardwell Reforms a mobilisation scheme began to appear in the Army List from December 1875.
 This assigned Regular and Militia units to places in an order of battle of corps, divisions and brigades for the 'Active Army', even though these formations were entirely theoretical, with no staff or services assigned.
 The North and South Gloucestershire Militia were both assigned to 1st Brigade of 3rd Division, V Corps.
-The division would have mustered at Gloucester in time of war, and did actually undertake collective training at Minchinhampton Common in 1876 during the international crisis that led to the Russo-Turkish War; the Militia Reserve were also called out during this crisis.Cripps, pp. 160–1.
+The division would have mustered at Gloucester in time of war, and did actually undertake collective training at Minchinhampton Common in 1876 during the international crisis that led to the Russo-Turkish War; the Militia Reserve were also called out during this crisis.
 Colonel J. Pitt Bontein, a longstanding officer in the regiment, was promoted to lt-col commandant on 18 August 1880.

 3rd Battalion, Gloucestershire Regiment

 The Childers Reforms of 1881 took Cardwell's reforms further, with the linked regiments becoming two-battalion regiments and the militia formally joining as their 3rd and 4th Battalions.
 The 28th and 61st Foot became the Gloucestershire Regiment ('The Glosters') and the RSGLI became its 3rd Battalion on 1 July 1881.
 All recruits, whether Regular or Militia, underwent training at the regimental depot before being posted to their battalions, and by 1880 the RSGLI had moved its headquarters to the Glosters' depot at Horfield Barracks, Bristol.
 Militia battalions now had a large cadre of permanent staff (about 30).
 Around a third of the recruits and many young officers went on to join the Regular Army.
-The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.Cripps, pp. 151, 182.
+The Militia Reserve, formed in 1868, consisted of present and former militiamen who undertook to serve overseas in case of war.

 Second Boer War

 After the disasters of Black Week at the start of the Second Boer War in December 1899, most of the Regular Army was sent to South Africa, and many militia units were embodied to replace them for home defence and to garrison certain overseas stations.
-The 3rd Gloucesters was embodied on 15 May 1900.Spiers, Army and Society, p.
-239. Although the battalion remained in the UK, some of its members did see overseas service: the 3rd Gloucesters provided 117 volunteers to the 4th (Royal North Gloucestershire Militia) Bn, which was sent to guard Boer prisoners of war on Saint Helena, while Major Christopher Dering Guise, younger brother of the 3rd Bn's honorary colonel, served as a staff officer in South Africa 1900–02.
+The 3rd Gloucesters was embodied on 15 May 1900.
+Although the battalion remained in the UK, some of its members did see overseas service: the 3rd Gloucesters provided 117 volunteers to the 4th (Royal North Gloucestershire Militia) Bn, which was sent to guard Boer prisoners of war on Saint Helena, while Major Christopher Dering Guise, younger brother of the 3rd Bn's honorary colonel, served as a staff officer in South Africa 1900–02.
 The 3rd Battalion was disembodied on 13 July 1901.